-The Australian Recycling label provides you with easy to understand recycling information when you need it most.
-In those few seconds when you are deciding what bin the package goes in.
-The ARL is evidence based allowing brand owners to confidently label their products, assisting their customers to dispose of the product correctly and efficiently.
+The Australasian Recycling Label (ARL) is an evidence based system that provides you with easy to understand recycling information when you need it most, in those few seconds when you are deciding what bin the package goes in.

 The ARL removes confusion, saves you time and reduces waste.